ramzyizza/Collaborative-Text-Editor/README.md

 ```

 # Running the program
-After all packages and dependencies has already installed, you may try to run the program by
+After all packages and dependencies have already been installed, you may try to run the program by
 running the server side first.

 ### On the server folder